 1. Limit Sun Exposure.

 I’m sure you really want to get outside and spend some outdoor time with your sphynx but be mindful of the conditions before you attempt to.
-Preferably it’s best to take your Sphynx cats out on cooler days where the sun isn’t too bad.
+Preferably it’s best to take your Sphynx cats out on cooler days when the sun isn’t too bad.

 In summer, the best time to make them enjoy the outdoors is late noon.
 The sun isn’t too harsh and the conditions are better for their health and overall body regulation.

-Just keep in mind that your hairless cat cannot be outside for too long as they are still exposed even on days where there isn’t any sunlight.
+Just keep in mind that your hairless cat cannot be outside for too long as they are still exposed even on days when there isn’t any sunlight.
 Also, make sure they are well hydrated.